moq-wg/moq-transport/draft-ietf-moq-transport.md

 {: #moq-transport-subscribe-ok format title="MOQT SUBSCRIBE_OK Message"}

 * Subscribe ID: Subscription Identifer as defined in {{message-subscribe-req}}.

-* Expires: Time in milliseconds after which the subscription is no longer valid.
-A value of 0 indicates that the subscription stays active until it is explicitly unsubscribed.

 * ContentExists: 1 if an object has been published on this track, 0 if not.
 * If 0, then the Largest Group ID and Largest Object ID fields will not be